 To accompany the clinical guideline a summary of the clinical guideline has been produced through working with the Guidelines Team to provide a concise overview for GPs on the management of stroke in childhood.

 This print-friendly algorithm poster provides information on how to identify a potential stroke and activate the acute stroke pathway through to treatment for AIS.

 Guideline for parents, carers and families of children and young people affected by stroke

 It is designed to help the reader understand what a stroke is, why it occurs, and how children and young people affected by stroke should be treated and cared for.

 Want to raise awareness that stroke happens to children and young people?
 The Stroke Association has produced some posters.
-Go to Downloads section below.
+See Downloads below.